Cooling force on ions in a magnetized electron plasma: Theoretical model

-with $\mathbf{F}_{\bot }( \mathbf{v}_{i})=\frac{\mathbf{v}_{i\bot }}{v_{i\bot }} F_{\bot }( \mathbf{v}_{i})$.
-Here we have assumed a spherically symmetric potential $U(\mathbf{k})=U(k)$ and have introduced the thermal cyclotron radii of the electrons $a_{\bot }=v_{\mathrm{th}\bot }/\omega _{c}$, $a_{\parallel }=v_{\mathrm{th}\parallel }/\omega _{c}$, and $a_{i\bot }=v_{i\bot }/\omega _{c}$, $a_{i\parallel }=\overline{v}_{i\parallel }/\omega _{c}$, $\overline{v}_{i\parallel }=v_{i\parallel }-v_{c}$.
+with $\mathbf{F}_{\bot }( \mathbf{v}_{i})=\frac{\mathbf{v}_{i\bot}}{v_{i\bot }} F_{\bot }( \mathbf{v}_{i})$.
+Here we have assumed a spherically symmetric potential $U(\mathbf{k})=U(k)$ and have introduced the thermal cyclotron radii of the electrons $a_{\bot} =v_{\mathrm{th}\bot }/\omega _{c}$, $a_{\parallel} =v_{\mathrm{th}\parallel} /\omega _{c}$, and $a_{i\bot }=v_{i\bot}/\omega _{c}$, $a_{i\parallel }=v_{i\parallel }/\omega _{c}$.
 In general the cooling force is thus anisotropic with respect to the ion velocity $\mathbf{v}_{i}$.

-For the Coulomb interaction $U(k)=U_{\mathrm{C}}(k)$, the full 2D integration over the $\mathbf{s}$--space results in a logarithmic divergence of the $\mathbf{k}$-integration in Eqs.~\eqref{eq:a15} and \eqref{eq:a16}.
-To cure this, cutoff parameters $k_{\min }$ and $k_{\max }$ must be introduced, see \cite{ner03,ner07} for details.
-Instead of doing so, we here employ the regularized screened potential $U(\mathbf{r})=U_{\mathrm{R}}(r)$ introduced in Section~\ref{sec:s1-1} with the Fourier transformed
+For the Coulomb interaction $U(k)=U_{\mathrm{C}}(k)$, the full two--dimensional integration over the $\mathbf{s}$--space results in a logarithmic divergence of the $\mathbf{k}$-integration in Eqs.~\eqref{eq:a15} and \eqref{eq:a16}.
+To cure this, cutoff parameters $k_{\min }$ and $k_{\max }$ must be introduced, see, e.g., Refs.~\cite{ner03,ners03,ner07} for details.
+Instead of doing so, we here employ the regularized screened potential $U(\mathbf{r})=U_{\mathrm{R}}(r)$ introduced in Sec.~\ref{sec:s2-1} with the Fourier transform

 where $d^{-1}=\lambda ^{-1}+\lambdabar ^{-1}$.